-At City Osteopaths, all our Osteopaths are Registered with the Osteopathic Council of New Zealand and four of us are trained to assess and treat pregnant women.
+At City Osteopaths, all our Osteopaths are Registered with the Osteopathic Council of New Zealand and five of us (Drs Emma, Venla, Giulia, Sebastian and Melanie) are trained to assess and treat pregnant women.
 This includes specific medical history considerations, treatment positioning for comfort and the most helpful, gentle treatment approaches to ease pregnancy pains and prepare for birth.

-We can usually help reduce or eliminate back pain, neck pain, pelvic pain, headaches, sinus, rib pain and/or reflux during any stage of pregnancy.
-We work in with our Acupuncturist to be able to help prepare women for labour and give space to babies who are breech which may enable them to turn their head downwards naturally for successful labour.
+We can usually quickly and gently help reduce or eliminate back pain, neck pain, pelvic pain, headaches, sinus, rib pain and/or reflux during any stage of pregnancy.
+We work to be able to help prepare women for labour and give space to babies who are breech which may enable them to turn their head downwards naturally for successful labour.

 We highly recommend all women make an appointment to get a one-hour pre-labour back and pelvic check and treatment at around 35 weeks of pregnancy.
 At this initial appointment, we take a thorough medical history and do a physical and osteopathic examination so we can assess and assist your back, pelvic joints and associated soft tissues (muscles and fascia) to be as well organised and balanced as possible for successful labour.

-At City Osteopaths, we have helped many hundreds of women have a successful birth with minimal or no medical intervention.
+At City Osteopaths, we have helped thousands of women have a successful birth with minimal or no medical intervention.

-Over the years we have found all women need their pelvis to be rebalanced due to the forces involved in being pregnant and birthing a baby.
+With decades of experience in treating women pre and post-partum, we have found all women need their pelvis to be rebalanced due to the forces involved in being pregnant and birthing a baby.
 (Either through the birth canal or a caesarian section).
-Also if there is ongoing discomfort, we are able to gently treat the site of an epidural injection and ease the pain away.
+Also if there is ongoing discomfort, we are able to gently treat the areas, such as the site of an epidural injection and ease the pain away.

-We also are able to give post-pregnancy advice for your best recovery including a planned return to exercise safely post-birth.
+We also are able to give post-pregnancy advice for your best recovery including specific pelvic floor advice and abdomenal muscle guidance - so you have a planned and safe return to exercise post-birth.

 Research to show that Osteopathic manipulative treatment slows or halts the deterioration of back functioning in pregnancy: